Calflora Taxon Report

 Information about Iris pseudacorus from other sources

-[Wikipedia] Europe, western Asia, northwest Africa native: Iris pseudacorus, the yellow flag, yellow iris, or water flag, is a species of flowering plant in the family Iridaceae.
-It is native to Europe, western Asia and northwest Africa. (contributed by Mary Ann Machi)
+[Wikipedia] Europe, Asia, Africa Native: Iris pseudacorus, the yellow flag, yellow iris, or water flag, is a species of flowering plant in the family Iridaceae.
+It is native to Europe, western Asia and northwest Africa. (link added by Mary Ann Machi)

 Suggested Citation